Tips |

 3. Take Notes in Your Analysis so That You Can Track Insights Over Time

 As you study your Comp Set report, we recommend taking a lot of notes about your observations and explanations.
+Just use a simple app like built-in Apple notes, it's still one of the best notes app for iPad and other Apple devices.
 You might add notes about a company meeting room booking that canceled last minute as a cause for low revenue numbers, or maybe a spaces next door had a power outage and you received a lot of unexpected business that led to higher RevPAW on a particular date.
 A year from now, when you wonder why your year-over-year numbers look the way they do, you can look back and thank yourself for taking detailed notes!

 4. Identify Unseen Value Drivers